 Ukulele Song Group

 With a focus on playing for pleasure, this is a chance to work in detail on arrangements for particular songs and how to perform them.
+We'll also work on playing ukulele to accompany singing.
 Have your chance to select the songs to work on.
 Suitable for players who have done a beginners ukulele course, or picked up the basics elsewhere.
 May include the option of field trips and performance.

 The class will take place at Blackfriars Settlement, 1 Rushworth Street, London SE1 ORB

 This a new Mary Ward Centre location and is a short walk from Southwark Tube Station.

 This course is suitable for you if have completed the Mary Ward centre's Beginners course, or learned the ukulele basics elsewhere.
 You may also be a multi-instrumentalist taking up the ukulele for the first time, but with some prior musical knowledge.
 Perhaps you're self-taught, but keen to advance on the instrument in a more social setting.
 This course is about playing and singing together for pleasure.
 We'll work together on tunes we enjoy, and there will be the opportunity to choose some of the songs we look at together on the course.
 We'll cover a broad range of musical styles, including pop, rock, jazz, folk, and blues.